dendibakh/perf-book/chapters/1-Introduction/1-6 What is in the book.md

 * Chapter 12 contains optimization topics not considered in the previous four chapters, but still important enough to find their place in this book.
 In this chapter, we will discuss CPU-specific optimizations, examine several microarchitecture-related performance problems, explore techniques used for optimizing low-latency applications, and give you advice on tuning your system for the best performance.
 * Chapter 13 discusses techniques for analyzing multithreaded applications.
 It digs into some of the most important challenges of optimizing multithreaded applications.
 We provide a case study of five real-world multithreaded applications, where we explain why their performance doesn't scale with the number of CPU threads.
 We also discuss cache coherency issues (e.g. "false sharing") and a few tools that are designed to analyze multithreaded applications.

-Examples provided in this book are primarily based on open source software: Linux as the operating system, the LLVM-based Clang compiler for C and C++ languages, and various open source applications and benchmarks[^1] that you can build and run.
+Examples provided in this book are primarily based on open-source software: Linux as the operating system, the LLVM-based Clang compiler for C and C++ languages, and various open-source applications and benchmarks[^1] that you can build and run.
 The reason is not only the popularity of these projects but also the fact that their source code is open, which enables us to better understand the underlying mechanism of how they work.
 This is especially useful for learning the concepts presented in this book.
 This doesn't mean that we will never showcase proprietary tools.
 For example, we extensively use Intel® VTune™ Profiler.

 Prior compiler experience helps a lot in performance work.
 Sometimes it's possible to obtain attractive speedups by forcing the compiler to generate desired machine code through various hints.
 You will find many such examples throughout the book.
 Luckily, most of the time, you don't have to be a compiler expert to drive performance improvements in your application.
 The majority of optimizations can be done at a source code level without the need to dig down into compiler sources.